mhigu/AutonomousFlyingCar/projects/FCND-Motion-Planning/README.md

 https://github.com/mhigu/Udacity_FlyingCarND/blob/66c901676816da47bd032c035c77732dbc6bc207/projects/FCND-Motion-Planning/planning_utils.py#L164-L167

 Pruning path is a little tricky for me because making epsilon(error value) for determinant bigger, then my drone stack in middle of the waypoint.
 So I had to adjust that value.
-This have to be solved by medial axis approach and graph approach I think.
+This have to be solved by medial axis approach and graph approach or local/global planning I think.
 But I don't have enough time for now so leave it as FIXME and I'll come back when I got some more time later.

 ### Execute the flight
 #### 1. Does it work?